Risk averse beware if you are entering into a music pr campaign, because it is one risky proposition.

 3. You are looking at coverage as the only barometer of success.

 Publicity is a lot more than a media placement.
 Like I mentioned in reason #1, it takes a long time for pr to build to the level where an artist is being covered by the masses.
-This doesn’t mean you are going unnoticed however.
+This doesn’t mean you are going unnoticed, however.
 Although many outlets may not feel you are ready for coverage at the stage you are at, they are paying attention and thus, you are receiving direct exposure with an influential media outlet by a trusted advocate on your behalf.
 Also look at your download rates, email signups, new fans and general traffic to your website and social networks?
 Is that happening?
 Are venues, music festivals, licensing companies, booking agents, and other people in the industry suddenly contacting you or showing interest?
 If so, that can serve as another barometer of success.

 4. You are hiring a PR firm solely to get into Pitchfork.

 Let me say this right now because I’m only going to say it once.
 Why would you give all your power (and money) away to one outlet who is known for giving snarky commentary on bands?
-Yes, they are one of the most influential outlets out there and can break an artist, but they also aren’t a one way ticket to success.
-You should be hiring a music pr firm because you need someone who has trusted relationships, experience to run a successful campaign, and your best interest in heart with the know how to receive results representative of your band’s story, sound, and where you are in your career.
+Yes, they are one of the most influential outlets out there and can break an artist, but they also aren’t a one-way ticket to success.
+You should be hiring a music pr firm because you need someone who has trusted relationships, experience to run a successful campaign, and your best interest at heart with the know how to receive results representative of your band’s story, sound, and where you are in your career.

 5. You think your work ends when the campaign starts.

 You are looking to someone who can take over the reins so you can sit back and enjoy the success.
 The publicist will have the expertise to know what works and what doesn’t so it’s important you trust that person working on your behalf.
-However, a successful pr campaign is a two way street where the artist and publicist are working in tandem to achieve goals.
+However, a successful pr campaign is a two-way street where the artist and publicist are working in tandem to achieve goals.
 You should be communicating with your rep at least one or two times per week, building upon your own personal relationships and offering your ideas to enhance the campaign as well.

-If you don’t have a budget you feel you can comfortably pay for publicity, you should not hire a publicist.
+If you don’t have a budget you feel you can comfortably pay for music publicity, you should not hire a music publicist.
 The stress on both you and the firm are astounding when you don’t have the money to comfortably invest in a campaign.
 Ask yourself how much you believe in your project and if you are willing to risk losing your investment if the media doesn’t react.

 You have to ask yourself if you have the risk tolerance to go for it and see where it leads.
 If you do, then give it everything you have with the partnership of a great pr firm you really trust where you get the instantaneous click it’s the right company for you.